-With that in mind, here are some ways to help candidates learn about your company’s commitment to diversity, inclusion, equal pay, and other social causes.
+With that in mind, here are some ways to help candidates learn about your company’s commitment to DEI, equal pay, and other social causes.

-Authenticity by employers is important to all candidates, but the youngest members of the workforce tend to be amongst the savviest in vetting employers’ values, says Rothberg.
+Authenticity is important to all candidates, but the youngest members of the workforce tend to be amongst the savviest in vetting employers’ values, says Rothberg.

-As such, many companies are now devoting a page on their website to diversity hiring initiatives in their careers section and including the Chief Diversity Officer on their leadership page, says Brennaman.
+Many companies are now devoting a page on their website to diversity hiring initiatives in their careers section and including the chief diversity officer on their leadership page, says Brennaman.

 Rothberg also encourages companies to show, not tell.
 “Use video to communicate your corporate values and do so using short stories by actual employees,” he says.
 For example, if you encourage the creation and active participation of employee resource groups for LGBTQ communities, then record a short video and share that on your YouTube channel and elsewhere.

-Another survey reveal was that Millennials (37%) are more likely to believe there is a gender pay gap, compared to Gen X or Boomers, 27% and 28%, respectively.
+Another survey reveal was that Millennials are more likely to believe there is a gender pay gap (37%), compared to Gen X or Boomers, 27% and 28%, respectively.
 Therefore, you want to highlight your company’s commitment to equal pay for equal work to show that you care about this issue.
-You can do this in job postings, on company career pages and on social media.
+You can do this in job postings, on company career pages, and social media.

 “Have you undergone an audit to ensure that your compensation is equitable across gender and other lines?
 If so, record a very short video and then share that, too,” says Rothberg.

-What candidates also want is greater transparency around salaries in the workplace – 80% of them, in fact.
-Of course, a quick look at the job posting ads will reveal that the vast majority do not disclose the salary, says Rothberg.
+What candidates also want is more salary transparency – 80% of them, in fact.
+Of course, a quickjob postings will reveal that the vast majority do not disclose the salary, says Rothberg.

-He suggests that employers take the time to understand what a fair range for a role would be and then publish that as part of the job listing ad.
-“If a candidate meets the basic criteria but not all, then the hiring manager should be able to explain that to the candidate when offering them a salary toward the bottom of the range, as well as what the candidate needs to do in order to be paid more,” he says.
+He suggests that employers take the time to understand what a fair range for a role would be and then publish that as part of the job listing.

 Brennaman notes that regardless of the level of transparency, candidates are going to want to talk money.
 “If salaries are not advertised in job postings or are not discussed during the first round screening, candidates will bring the topic up for discussion, unlike in generations past when it was considered taboo,” she says.
 This generation is not interested in wasting time, and they are prepared to walk away, says Brennaman.

-The Monster survey supports that notion as well, with 72% of candidates saying they feel comfortable negotiating salary; and 63% of Millennials are willing to walk away from a lowball offer (compared to 60% of Gen X, and 52% of Boomers).
+The Monster survey supports that notion as well, with 72% of candidates saying they feel comfortable negotiating salary.
+Some 63% of Millennials are willing to walk away from a lowball offer (compared to 60% of Gen X, and 52% of Boomers).

 The bottom line?
-Being up front and transparent with salary expectations can avoid a long interview process resulting in offer turndowns.
+Beingupfrontt and transparent with salary expectations can avoid a long interview process resulting in offer turndowns.

-Besides videos and improved recruiting methods, one of the simplest ways to showcase your company’s diversity and inclusion is to re-tool who is actually conducting interviews and meeting with candidates during the hiring process, says Brennaman.
-“Having diversity among interviewers to include women, people of color, different sexual orientations, nationalities and diversity of thought allows candidates to see that not everyone looks or sounds the same and that the company considers diversity and inclusion a top priority,” she says.
+One of the simplest ways to showcase your company’s diversity and inclusion is to re-tool who is conducting interviews and meeting with candidates during the hiring process, says Brennaman.
+“Having diversity among interviewers to include women, people of color, different sexual orientations, nationalities, and diversity of thought allows candidates to see that not everyone looks or sounds the same and that the company considers diversity and inclusion a top priority,” she says.